chrajesh23/inventory-checker/README.md

-# This is updated inventory-checker
+# This is secon updated inventory-checker
 Inventory Checker